Fatmike-GH/Loader/README.md

 **Note**:
 Not to be confused with a manual mapper like this one: https://github.com/Fatmike-GH/PELoader

+**Keywords**:
-Keywords: Loader, in-memory-patcher, in-memory-patching, portable executable, EXE, Windows
+Loader, in-memory-patcher, in-memory-patching, portable executable, EXE, Windows

 ## Motivation